 Winter dates don’t work for you?
 Consider our Spring or Fall Wolf Discovery Vacations.

 Yellowstone National Park is the ultimate tourist destination in the summer (with millions of visitors) but in the winter and spring months it offers a solitude that is truly magical!
 Picture great fields of snow, bison and elk foraging for food, and thermal features steaming in the distance.

 The northern Lamar Valley of Yellowstone is also likely the best place in the world to observe and learn about gray wolves.
+The valley itself is breathtaking but it also offers optimal wildlife sighting opportunities and is even known as America’s Serengeti!
 Wolves are a species that have inspired both controversy and admiration throughout time.
 When Yellowstone became the world’s first national park in 1872, the gray wolf was a native species.
 However, in the late 1800s and early 1900s, the prevailing thought was that wolves were bad, so ranchers and government agencies exterminated them.
 By 1926, the wolf population in the Park was gone.

 It took over 70 years to correct the negative consequences of removing such a key species in the ecosystem.
 In 1995, wolves were reintroduced to Yellowstone and changed the local environment – and many wolf watchers – forever.
 Their ability to thrive in the greater Yellowstone ecosystem is one of the greatest success stories of the national park system in our lifetimes.